Communication-Efficient Stochastic Distributed Learning: Introduction

 We compare our proposed algorithms -- \algsgd and \algsaga -- with the state of the art.
 The comparison is holistically summarized in Table~\ref{tab:comparison}.

 Decentralized learning algorithms, as first highlighted in the seminal paper \cite{mcmahan_communication_2017} on federated learning, face the fundamental challenge of high communication costs.
 The authors of \cite{mcmahan_communication_2017} address this challenge by designing a communication-efficient algorithms which allows the agents to perform multiple local training steps before each round of communication with the coordinator.
 However, the accuracy of the algorithm in \cite{mcmahan_communication_2017} degrades significantly when the agents have heterogeneous data.
 Since then, alternative federated learning algorithms, \textit{e.g.}, \cite{zhang_fedpd_2021,mishchenko_proxskip_2022,mitra_linear_2021,condat_tamuna_2023}, have been designed to employ local training without compromising accuracy.
-The interest for communication-efficient algorithms has more recently extended to the distributed set-up, where agents rely on peer-to-peer communications rather than on a coordinator, as in federated learning.
+The interest for communication-efficient algorithms has more recently extended to the distributed set-up, where agents rely on peer-to-peer communications rather than on a coordinator as in federated learning.
 Distributed algorithms with local training have been proposed in \cite{hien_nguyen_performance_2023,liu_decentralized_2023,alghunaim_local_2023,guo_randcom_2023}.
 In particular, \cite{hien_nguyen_performance_2023,liu_decentralized_2023,alghunaim_local_2023} present gradient tracking methods which allow each agent to perform a fixed number of local updates between each communication round.
 The algorithm in \cite{guo_randcom_2023}, which builds on \cite{mishchenko_proxskip_2022}, instead triggers communication rounds according to a given probability distribution, resulting in a time-varying number of local training steps.
 Another related algorithm is that of \cite{berahas_convergence_2021}, which allows for both multiple consensus and gradient steps in each iteration.
 However, this algorithm requires a monotonically increasing number of communication rounds in order to guarantee exact convergence.
 A stochastic version of \cite{berahas_convergence_2021} was then studied in \cite{iakovidou_snear-dgd_2023}.
-The algorithm has inexact gradient evaluations, but only allows for multiple consensus steps.
+The algorithm has inexact gradient evaluations, but only allows for multiple consensus steps. {An alternative approach to reducing the frequency of communications is to employ event-triggering, see \textit{e.g.} \cite{hou2024prescribed}, where messages are exchanged only when a certain condition is met.}

 When the agents employ stochastic gradients in the algorithms of \cite{liu_decentralized_2023,alghunaim_local_2023,guo_randcom_2023}, they only converge to a neighborhood of a stationary point, whose radius is proportional to the stochastic gradient variance.
 Different \textit{variance reduction} techniques are available to improve the accuracy of (centralized) algorithms relying on stochastic gradients, \textit{e.g.}, \cite{johnson2013accelerating,defazio2014saga,nguyen2017sarah}.
 Then, these methods have been applied to distributed optimization by combining them with widely used gradient tracking algorithms \cite{li_variance_2022,jiang_distributed_2023,xin_variance-reduced_2020,xin_fast_2022b,xin_fast_2022}.
 The resulting algorithms succeed in guaranteeing exact convergence to a stationary point despite the presence of gradient noise.
 However, they are not communication-efficient, as they only allow one gradient update per communication round.